BigPolarBear1/factorization/README.md

 This is an algorithm I had already discovered a year ago (and had uploaded to github), but being a math novice, I dismissed it as it didn't seem practical and deleted it again.

 Note: There is a bunch of dead code also in the uploaded PoC..
 I'll clean it up later.
 Just due to my iterative way of doing research.

-!!!!!!!!!!!!!!!!!!!!!!!!!
-Bah.
-I was actually thinking about this..
-I actually know how to setup quadratic sieve but instead of using the factorization of the discriminant.. we just use legendre symbols...
-I see the mechanics of it now... holy f*ck.
-I suspected this was possible.. but I never could quite see the big picture for some reason...
-I do now...
-I'll go for a run.. then start implementing it...

-I'm such an idiot.
-Like.. replacing the factorization of the discriminant with legendre symbol is something I have tried many times in the last year.. yet I missed the one crucial trick... and that is to keep my coefficients as small as possible.
-Oh damnit.
-An entire year wasted bc I just couldn't make that one connection.
+UPDATE: I'm going to modify CUDA_QS_Variant tomorrow...
+I just realized.. if a large part of the discriminant is already square... then you can just represent the rest with legendre symbols and use it with linear algebra... ergh...
+LOL. it was basically finished...
+I just had to replace factorization of b-smooths with legendre symbols.
+I see the mechanics of it now...
+I'm an idiot.
+I'm an idiot of such magnitude, even Fermat, Euler, Legendre and Galois would be embarassed for me.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>